cerement/Genealogy-Notes/Family.md

 “The bond that links your true family is not one of blood, but of respect and joy in each other’s life.”
 —Richard Bach

+“[We are] working with the same raw material as exists in the animal world, but [we] can conceptualize and categorize it to serve social ends.”
+—Robin Fox

 [Social network analysis software](https://en.wikipedia.org/wiki/Social_network_analysis_software)
 [Genealogy software](https://en.wikipedia.org/wiki/Genealogy_software)